Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Spaces of norms

 \section{Spaces of norms}

 The goal of this section is to review some basic material on finite dimensional normed vector spaces, treating in parallel the Archimedean and non-Archimedean cases (including the trivially valued case).
-All the results are well-known, but our proof of density of diagonalizable norms among ultrametric norms (Theorem~\ref{thm:diag}) appears to be new.
+All the results are more or less well-known, but our proof of density of diagonalizable norms among all norms in the non-Archimedean case (Theorem~\ref{thm:diag}) appears to be new.